FossilFuelRetirementModel/ffrm_python/docs/_build/html/_sources/index.rst

 **F**\ossil **F**\uel **R**\etirement **M**\odel (FFRM) is an open-source Python-based fossil fuel retirement model.
 It was originally developed by the `World Bank <https://www.worldbank.org/>`_ as a coal retirement optimisation model.
 It can be used to estimate the stranded cost associated with retiring fossil fuel power plants.

 The model utilises a `Pyomo-based optimisation framework <http://www.pyomo.org>`_ to endogenously calculate stranded cost, taking into consideration commercial and market issues.
-It uses projections for capacity and production of fossil fuel power plants to explore their retirement profile under two types of price regimes: **PPA** and **Market Price regime**.
-The model assesses at what capacity fossil fuel power plants become stranded and explores how this influences total compensation for stranded plants.
+It uses projections for capacity and production of fossil fuel power plants to explore their retirement profile under three types of price regimes: **PPA**, **Market Price regime** and **Cost of Service Regime**.

-The model is designed to complement more detailed long-term capacity expansion models, such as OSeMOSYS, TIMES, LEAP, and others, but but can also be used as a standalone retirement model.
+The model assesses at what capacity fossil fuel power plants become stranded and explores how this influences total compensation for stranded plants.The model is designed to complement more detailed long-term capacity expansion models, such as OSeMOSYS, TIMES, LEAP, and others, but can also be used as a standalone retirement model.

 Background
 ==========